 Safer Alternatives to Pre-Workout

-- D-Ribose: a naturally occurring simple sugar, D-Ribose is available as a lightly sweet powder that you mix into liquid or as capsules; it has been proven to improve muscle performance, metabolism, and muscle recovery
+- D-Ribose: a naturally occurring simple sugar, D-Ribose is available as a lightly sweet powder that you mix into liquid or as capsules; it has been shown to improve muscle performance, metabolism, and muscle recovery.

 - Carbs and Protein: “Consuming carbohydrates pre-workout helps to top off glycogen stores, provide glucose for the central nervous system, and prevent hunger mid-workout; consuming protein pre-workout has been shown to promote muscle protein synthesis and aid in muscle recovery,” says Asche.

 Whether you choose a single supplement or a simple snack, there are countless safer, gentler ways to enhance your workouts than pre-workout products.
 They may be popular on social media, but they’re unlikely to be so well loved by your nervous system or your digestion.